 A crew is considered a regional resource and normally works within the State of California, concentrating on their home forest.
-If out of region resources are low, the Roadrunner Hand Crew can be called out of state for assigments such as the Space Shuttle Disaster Recovery in Texas.
+If out of region resources are low, the Roadrunner Hand Crew can be called out of state for assignments such as the Space Shuttle Disaster Recovery in Texas.

 How long does a crew work?

 A typical hand crew rotation will consist of a 14 day assignment.
 Shift assignment will vary, but it can be expected to be from 10 to 16 hours a day.
-Occasionally, a 24 hour shift will be neccessarry.
+Occasionally, a 24 hour shift will be necessary.
 In that case, OSHA rules will dictate that the crew will have 12 hours off minimum.

 What is my time commitment?

 During fire season, crew members are required to be within a 2 hour on call range.
 Crew members will be contacted by a crew coordinator with a time and location for gathering for an assignment.
-The first crew complement that responds and accepts the assigment are the only ones who will go.
+The first crew complement that responds and accepts the assignment are the only ones who will go.
 It would be in your best interest to invest in a mobile phone/pager.